Embitel

 Ensuring Functional Safety of Automotive Software with ISO 26262 standard

-The ISO 26262 standard addresses the need for a unified and automotive-specific international Functional Safety Standard for electrical and electronic ECU and other embedded systems in a vehicle.
+ISO 26262 standard addresses the need for a unified and automotive-specific international functional safety standard for electrical and electronic ECUs and other embedded systems in a vehicle.

-The ISO 26262 standard is an adaptation of IEC 61508 standard.
-It specifies recommendations to ensure the functional safety throughout the product development cycle- at the system, hardware, and software levels.
-The ASIL standard is a key component for the ISO 26262 compliance.
+As an adaptation of the IEC 61508 standard, the ISO 26262 standard specifies recommendations to ensure functional safety throughout the product development cycle—at the system, hardware, and software levels.
+The ASIL classification is a key component of the ISO 26262 standard compliance.

-The ISO 26262 standard specifies two approaches to be followed if embedded software includes software components with varying ASIL ratings.
+The ISO 26262 standard specifies two approaches to be followed if embedded software includes components with varying ASIL ratings:

-1. Either develop the entire software according to the highest ASIL, or
+1. Develop the entire software according to the highest ASIL.

-2. Take necessary actions to ensure that the software components with a with a lower ASIL rating are not interfering with software with higher ASIL rating
+2. Take necessary actions to ensure that software components with a lower ASIL rating do not interfere with software components with a higher ASIL rating.

 ISO 26262